 3 Tactics for Protecting Your Property from Spring Pests

 Pests are always better out than in.
 And as spring sets in, so does your potential for pest problems ; these months bring pests out of dormancy, and they’ll soon try to wiggle their way into your building, stored products and supply chain.
 How can you help stop spring pests from paying your property and, ultimately, your supply chain, a visit?
-These three steps are a good start, along with downloading our Spring Pest Guide.
+These three steps are a good start.

 Bugs don’t require a warm welcome to enter your facility.
 So, how can you make sure unwanted pests feel put out?
 Exclusion is a solid line of defense that can help facility managers protect their property.
 Finding and sealing problem areas like crevices around windows, plumbing and doors with weather stripping and caulking will help close off entry points from these troublesome, sneaky pest invaders.
 With the proper exclusion techniques, you can make the barriers to entry too high for pests to enter your business.